sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

     }
 ```

-Instead of using a separate function, an *anonymous* functionócalled a Lambdaócan be employed.
+Instead of using a separate function, an *anonymous* function‚Äîcalled a Lambda‚Äîcan be employed.
 Using lambdas keeps the worker code within the same function and lets you use arguments and local variables within the lambda as if they were part of the containing function.

 ```C#
     private void Button_Click(object sender, RoutedEventArgs e)